garazdawi/alm/PLAN.md

 # Step 2

-Add variales to the mix
+Add variales to the mix!

 code: add2.alm